 - Go from your bed to a chair, your wheelchair, or the toilet.

 - Go from a chair to your wheelchair.

 - Go from your wheelchair to the toilet.

-Stay active with your walker as much as you can.
+Stay as active with your walker as you can.

-Do not get constipated.
-Ask your doctor or nurse for advice about this.
+Ask your doctor or nurse for advice about how to avoid constipation.